openstack/governance/reference/base-services.rst

 **An oslo.messaging-compatible message queue**
-  Some inter-process and inter-service communication in OpenStack components is accomplished using message queues, through oslo.messaging as an indirection layer.
+  Some inter-process and inter-service communication in OpenStack components is accomplished using message queues through oslo.messaging as an indirection layer.
 While most OpenStack deployments use RabbitMQ, other message queues are supported.